By Claire Doran

 “I didn’t do anything!
 Why should I apologize?”
 These words have fallen from the mouths of grumpy children across the world.
 Apologies are extracted from us, unwillingly, by teachers or parents who want to gloss over conflicts, and from a very young age we’re taught to associate apologies with guilt.

 In some situations, it may be enough to keep two children from fighting with each other again.
-However, apologies are also frequently used to “shame” and “blame” students, more of a punishment than a reconciliation.
-Because of this, it can become very difficult for people as adults to give a heart-felt apology, or even recognize when one is in order!
+However, apologies are also frequently used to “shame” and “blame” students; more of a punishment than a reconciliation.
+Because of this, it can become very difficult for adults to give a heart-felt apology, or even recognize when one is in order!

 In my experience as a mediator, I find that many conflicts break through when one of the disputants apologizes.
 The situation transforms.
 Instead of rebuttals, retaliations, and “buts,” the conversation shifts to apologies, forgiveness, and reconciliation.
 So understanding how powerful apologies can be for our relationships and conflicts, how can we apologize to each other even if we feel like the situation is the other person’s fault?
 Here’s a bit of sugar to help the apologies go down.
 And who knows, you might even grow to like the taste of it!

 Apologize For The Impact: Many times conflicts arise because we weren’t aware of the impact of our actions.
-We may have thought that we were doing our neighbor a favor by pulling out the weeds along our fence line, only to later find out they held a certain spiritual or emotional significance for the person.
+We may have thought that we were doing our neighbor a favor by pulling out plants (we thought were weeds) along our common fence line, only to later find out that the plants held a certain spiritual or emotional significance for the person.
 In these cases, you can always apologize for the impact of your actions.
-For example, “I am so sorry for your loss of those flowers.
+For example, “I am so sorry for your loss of those plants.
 I can see now how much they meant to you.”